 The Principles support the implementation of legal instruments developed within the framework of the OECD, as well as other organisations such as the United Nations, the World Trade Organisation and the European Union.

-The 2008 Recommendation will be revised and a new OECD Recommendation on Public Procurement will be proposed in 2014, in order to provide a comprehensive set of guidelines for public procurement reforms and streamlining at national or subnational level.
+The 2008 Recommendation has been revised with the 2015 OECD Recommendation on Public Procurement, in order to provide a comprehensive set of guidelines for public procurement reforms and streamlining at national or subnational level.

-The new Recommendation will aim to provide decision-makers with a holistic approach on how to ensure the strategic function of public procurement systems, improve the procurement process and provide sources of growth.
+The 2015 Recommendation provides decision-makers with a holistic approach on how to ensure the strategic function of public procurement systems, improve the procurement process and provide sources of growth.

 The Procurement Toolbox supports governments to implement the OECD Principles for Enhancing Integrity in Public Procurement (2008).
 The toolbox is intended to support policy makers and procurement practitioners at both national and sub-national levels of government.